22nd Annual Conference

 Hosts and Affiliates

-The conference is hosted by University Jana Wyżykowskiego.
-The conference is affiliated with Several universities including Leeds Beckett University, Vitez University, Salford University, and Sunderland University.
+The conference is hosted by Jan Wyzykowski University.
+The conference is affiliated with Several universities including Leeds Beckett University, Vitez University, Salford University, Sunderland University, Algebra University and Necmettin Erbakan University.

 Sponsor